maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 to Maven through these "super repositories" to complete build halt.
 And worse, Maven builds like these are not portable, as they have a split-brain situation: to be able to build such a project, Maven alone is not enough!
 One need to provide very same "super repository" as well.
-It is much better to declare remote repositories in POM, and have them "mirrored" (one by one) in company-wide `settings.xml`, instead to do it opposite: where one have "Uber Repository" set as `mirrorOf *` and points it to a "super repository".
+It is much better to declare remote repositories in POM, and have them "mirrored" (one by one) in company-wide `settings.xml`, instead to do it opposite: where one have "Uber Repository" set as `mirrorOf: *` and points it to a "super repository".
 In former case Maven **still can build** project if taken out of MRM environment (assuming all POM specified repositories are accessible repositories), while in latter case, build is doomed to simply fail when no custom `settings.xml` and no MRM present.
 Ideally, a Maven build **is portable**, and if one uses group/virtual